Reforming waste management

 - Safety risks due to instability of stockpiles.

-The Waste Reform Act will empower the EPA to achieve balanced material flows, most particularly through proposed amendments to the objects of the EP Act to explicitly allow the EPA to promote material flow in the waste industry, revising the circumstances when financial assurances (including insurance) can be used and enhancing its ability to readily act on licence condition breaches.
+The Waste Reform Act empowers the EPA to achieve balanced material flows, most particularly through proposed amendments to the objects of the EP Act to explicitly allow the EPA to promote material flow in the waste industry, revising the circumstances when financial assurances (including insurance) can be used and enhancing its ability to readily act on licence condition breaches.

 The changes from the Waste Reform Act will support the development of strengthened administrative policies and licence conditions, and also enable further regulatory changes for the improved monitoring of material flows in the waste industry to influence the financial drivers applying to waste material flows.